ElliotKillick/windows-vs-linux-loader-architecture/README.md

 > The CLR will attempt to automatically load that assembly, which may require the Windows loader to **block** on the loader lock.
 A deadlock occurs since the loader lock is already held by code earlier in the call sequence.

-Note that Microsoft wrote this documentation to resolve loader lock issues high-level developers may come across with the CLR (the .NET runtime environment); however, it appears that it [also roughly applies to COM](https://stackoverflow.com/a/35517052) (where the deadlocking in the call stack looks similar).
-Microsoft likely takes this step to **mitigate the danger of a partially initialized module or partially loaded (uninitialized) modules**.
+Note that Microsoft wrote this documentation to resolve loader lock issues high-level developers may come across with the CLR (the .NET runtime environment); however, it appears that it [also roughly applies to COM](https://stackoverflow.com/a/35517052) (where the deadlocked in the call stack looks similar).
+Microsoft likely takes this step to **mitigate the danger of a partially initialized module or partially loaded (fully uninitialized) modules**.
 Given Microsoft's architecture of providing functionality through DLLs and the fact [COM may specially integrate with a DLL](https://stackoverflow.com/questions/12680981/com-vs-non-com-dll) (a COM DLL typically exports [<code>DLLRegisterServer</code> and <code>DLLUnregisterServer</code> functions](https://stackoverflow.com/a/49920874)), this answer appears sensible.
 Additionally, I reason that initializing a COM object, like a CLR assembly, may take "actions that are invalid under loader" (e.g. spawning and waiting on a thread deadlocks on Windows).
-So, instead of allowing for non-determinism, Microsoft took steps to make starting an in-process COM server from `DllMain` deadlock deterministically.
+So, instead of allowing for "non-determinism", Microsoft took steps to make starting an in-process COM server from `DllMain` deadlock deterministically.

-Emphasis on the word "block" because it indicates that, in this case, Windows treats loader lock as an [readers-writer lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) (SRW lock in Windows) that's been acquired in exclusive/write mode instead of a critical section (a thread synchronization mechanism), the latter of which allows recursive acquisition (reacquiring a lock on the same thread; doing this action safely requires the surrounding code to have a [reentrant design](https://en.wikipedia.org/wiki/Reentrancy_(computing))).
+Emphasis on the word "block" because it indicates that, in this case, Windows treats loader lock as a [readers-writer lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) (SRW lock in Windows) that's been acquired in exclusive/write mode instead of a critical section (a thread synchronization mechanism), the latter of which allows recursive acquisition (reacquiring a lock on the same thread; doing this action safely requires the surrounding code to have a [reentrant design](https://en.wikipedia.org/wiki/Reentrancy_(computing))).
 This fact aligns with what we see when starting a COM server from `DllMain`.

 While Microsoft has designed the loader to be reentrant (e.g. to support loading a library from another library's `DllMain`; [although it's not best practice](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#the-root-of-dllmain-problems)), there are still other unfavourable properties, which we have covered, about performing ceratin actions under loader lock.
 Thus, explaining why Microsoft would prefer to deadlock deterministically here (even when loading a non-COM DLL) rather than *potentially* get a hard to disagnose and debug deadlock/crash later.

 When building a .NET project, [compiling a binary with the `/clr` option causes the MSVC compiler to put global constructors in the `.cctor` section](https://learn.microsoft.com/en-us/cpp/dotnet/initialization-of-mixed-assemblies#example).
-Now, the high-level [CLR loader](https://www.oreilly.com/library/view/programming-sql-server/0596004796/ch04.html) will perform initialization of the global consturctors/destructors instead of the native loader, thus working around "loader lock issues" that are symptomatic of Windows architecture.
+Now, the high-level [CLR loader](https://www.oreilly.com/library/view/essential-net-volume/0201734117/0201734117_ch02lev1sec5.html) will perform initialization of the global consturctors/destructors instead of the native loader, thus working around "loader lock issues" that are symptomatic of Windows architecture.
 Note that `DllMain` is still run by the native loader under loader lock.

 Please note that the above analysis is a strong theory based on the surrounding evidence and my work.
 However, verifying it with full certainty would require checking whether the remote process is checking the loader lock of our process.
 I want to figure out how to debug this; please do contribute if you know.